PetarSimonovic/CV/README.md

 Writer and editor with 20 years' experience of working with creative agencies, B2B publications, consumer magazines, research departments and government institutions.

-Recent graduate of Makers Academy coding bootcamp.
+Graduate of Makers Academy coding bootcamp.
 The 16-week course focuses on test-driven development, object-oriented programming and Agile practices, alongside an emotional intelligence curriculum that emphasises empathy, adaptability and a growth mindset.

 ## Projects